-The UK Government has setup the Corporate Governance and Insolvency Bill in Parliament, which will put in place a number of measures to change the insolvency and company law to help businesses affected by the financial impact of the Coronavirus (COVID-19).
+The UK Government has setup the Corporate Insolvency and Governance Act 2020, which will put in place a number of measures to change the insolvency and company law to help businesses affected by the financial impact of the Coronavirus (COVID-19).

 The new Bill contains six insolvency measures and two corporate governance measures which will provide vital support to businesses to help them through this period of unprecedented instability.
 It will introduce temporary easements and flexibility to companies who have had an extreme downturn in sales and operational availability.

-So what will the new insolvency bill provide?
+So what will the new Insolvency Act provide?

 Another important measure introduced is the temporary cessation of personal liability for wrongful trading, protecting Directors who try to keep their companies afloat and also temporarily stops creditors from filing statutory demands and winding up petitions for debts related to the coronavirus.